-Recognising, understanding and resolving these familiar conflicts can free the patient’s mind from old inhibitions and make room for new, more adaptive, choices.
-This is what the analyst Hans Loewald meant when he said that through analysis “ghosts of the unconscious are laid and led to rest as ancestors, whose power is taken over and transformed into the newer intensity of present life.”
+Recognising, understanding and resolving these familiar conflicts frees the patient’s mind from old inhibitions and make room for new, more adaptive, choices.
+This is what the analyst Hans Loewald meant when he said that through analysis “ghosts of the unconscious are laid and led to rest as ancestors.”

 The setting and structure of treatment

-Each session lasts for 50 minutes, and sessions take place frequently, three or four days a week.
-Meeting regularly and frequently is designed to facilitate a process of supportive exploration, understanding and containment of human experience.
+Each session lasts for 50 minutes, and in psychoanalysis the sessions take place frequently, three or four days a week.
+Meeting regularly and frequently is designed to facilitate a process of supportive exploration, understanding and containment of the emotional experience.

 Psychoanalysis recognises that the process of in-depth personal change takes time to occur and cannot be hurried.
 So, while a time-frame for completing an analysis is hard to predict, it is better to think in terms of years rather than months.